Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 HC-2 is really not useful to users at this time and may occasionally cause VCV Rack to deadlock.
 The CV map display on HC-2 can be somewhat interesting if you are familiar with the EM usage of Channel 1 and Channel 16 CCs.

-- **More functionality:** I plan to add extender modules for controlling most other things on the device.
+- **More functionality:** I plan to add expander modules for controlling most other things on the device.
 I am *not* planning to create a complete preset editor.
 That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio.